 The number of words your child hears in the first three years of life determines how quickly your child will be able to learn new words.
 The more words your child learns and knows, the more words he or she will be able to read.
 The better your child reads the more he or she learns.
 Yes!
 It is true.
-Even though your baby cannot say words yet, when you talk and read to your baby, you are helping that little brain to develop the language skills to one day become an excellent reader!
+Even though your baby cannot say words yet, when you communicate and read to your baby, you are helping that little brain to develop the language skills to one day become an excellent reader!

 If your baby has difficulty hearing, the growing brain misses out on hearing all those words and making those important brain connections.
-Children with hearing loss who cannot hear words and speech in their environment will have an extremely hard time learning language and are at risk for not being able to read well.
+Children with hearing loss who cannot hear words and speech in their environment will have an extremely hard time learning spoken language and are at risk for not being able to read well.\ Exposing babies and young children to visual communication like American Sign Language can provide full access to language in the early years and help to support language development."

-Act quickly.
-Early intervention makes a BIG difference!
-Research backs it up.
-Babies diagnosed as deaf or hard-of-hearing who receive early intervention develop much better language than those who receive intervention later.
+Early intervention services are provided by skilled professionals (some of which are deaf and hard of hearing adult role models) that aim to support babies and young children with developmental delays and/or disabilities.
+These services are based on the needs of your family and are provided from birth to 3 years of age; and may include speech/language therapy, physical therapy, and other types of services.
+Research shows that early intervention makes a BIG difference; therefore, it is important to act quickly!
+Babies diagnosed as deaf or hard-of-hearing who receive early intervention later.
 In fact, many children with hearing loss who receive intervention early develop language equal to children with normal hearing.
 Don't wait!
 By acting quickly, you will place your child on the pathway to greater language, literacy, and learning.
+For more information on Talk with Me Baby, please visit https://dph.georgia.gov/talkwithmebaby.

-Deaf children who are born to deaf parents fluent in American Sign Language develop language at the same rate as typically hearing children.
+\Deaf children who are born to Deaf parents fluent in American Sign Language develop language at the same rate as typically hearing children.